MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-text-moderation.md

 ## Language support

 Text moderation is supported for more than 100 languages.
-However, you don't need to do anything to configure a language selection for text moderation; the language of each text message is automatically detected by Azure.
-For a complete list of supported languages that support auto-detection and profanity filtering, refer to Azure AI Content Safety's [list of supported languages](/azure/ai-services/content-safety/language-support).
+However, you don't need to do anything to configure a language selection for text moderation; Azure automatically detects the language of each text message.
+For a complete list of supported languages that support autodetection and profanity filtering, refer to Azure AI Content Safety's [list of supported languages](/azure/ai-services/content-safety/language-support).

 ## Enabling text moderation